 Jessi is so good with language that she’s been able to equate ballet with language.
 Language is expression and ballet is expression through body movements.
 It’s an excellent comparison that really opened my eyes, so thank you for that.
-If I were trying to communicate with dance, I would sound like a certain president, which is like an illiterate gorilla who stares directly into the sun.
+If I were trying to communicate with dance, I would sound like a certain former president, which is like an illiterate gorilla who stares directly into the sun.

 We get a little bit about Jessi’s family life, including her younger sister Becca and her baby brother Squirt.
 In their basement, her parents built a dance studio for Jessi to practice, which she does every morning.
-She wakes up before her alarm at five in the morning and gets up immediately to practice.
+She wakes up before her alarm at five in the morning and immediately practices.
 We may share a love of language, but waking up to do physical activity at sunrise is not something we share.
 I’m usually going to sleep at five in the morning and when I wake up, I check my phone and pull my covers above my head before I even think about waking up.

 Then she hits us with this passage.

 I know it sounds funny to announce it like that.
 If we were white, I wouldn’t have to, because you would probably assume we were white.
 But when you’re a minority, things are different.

 Take that, reader, with your preconceived notions on race!
 I hate you tell you, Jessi — white is still the default race and it is bullshit.
 If someone doesn’t expressly say that a character is a different race, it’s assumed they’re white.
 Just look at when a character that has never been plainly stated as a white person is cast with a black actor.
 A bunch of man babies get all pissy.
 Jessi spills the tea right here.